 On this day in history, January 14th of 2002, Pau Gasol probably thought to himself, "one day I would like to play with Kobe Bryant."

 Gasol had a decent night with a team-high of 25 points and 12 rebounds in 44 minutes, but his future teammate, Kobe Bryant, poured in a ridiculous 56 points in just 34 minutes.
 The only reason Kobe didn't play any additional minutes is that the Lakers had a 98-59 lead at the end of the third quarter.
-It's pretty insane to think Kobe Bryant almost outscored an opposing team by himself after three quarters; It's more insane that he actually ended up doing it against the Mavs in 2005, by outscoring them 62-61 after three quarters.
+It's pretty insane to think Kobe Bryant almost outscored an opposing team by himself after three quarters; it's even more insane that he actually did it against the Mavs in 2005, outscoring them 62-61 after three quarters.

 The 56 was a new career-high for Kobe, who made 21-of-34 shots and 11-of-12 free throws.